nweber23/Patient_Managment_System/README.md

 Some easy features that could be added:
 - 🔍 Search for a patient by name
-- ❌ Remove a patient from the queue
 - ⏰ Show how long each patient has been waiting
 - 📊 Display total patients served today
 - 💾 Save patient data to a text file
-- 🎨 Add colors to the console output

 ---